-If you have a passion for online fashion shopping, 2020 was a great year for that category.
-Already the second largest e-Commerce category behind variety stores (like eBay), according to Australia Post’s 2021 e-Commerce report, online fashion shopping took 26% of all online purchases last year.
-It grew at a whopping 45% year on year.
+2020 was a great year if you’re into online fashion shopping.
+It was already the second largest e-Commerce category behind variety stores (like eBay).
+And according to Australia Post’s 2021 e-Commerce report, online fashion shopping was 26% of all online purchases last year.
+That’s a whopping 45% growth rate versus the year before.

-For customers, there’s a wider range of choice online compared to physical stores.
+For customers, there’s a wider range to choose from compared to physical stores.
 There’s no space restrictions to limit what’s available.
 No cluttered aisles.
-No jumbled shelves to search.
+No jumbled shelves.

 Online site navigation and filters make it easy to browse what’s available.
-Online fashion shoppers can find brands and pick out colours and styles with just a few clicks.
+Online fashion shoppers can find brands, and pick colours and styles with just a few clicks.

 Shoppers can look for fashion online 24/7.
-They don’t need to worry about crowded stores, unhelpful staff, or carrying heavy bags home.
+No worrying about opening hours, unhelpful staff, or carrying heavy bags home.

-It’s also easy for shoppers to compare prices between stores.
+It’s also easy for shoppers to compare prices.
 No walking from store to store to find a bargain.
 It’s all there on the screen.

 For shoppers, the world of online fashion shopping has a lot to offer.

 For businesses, the world of online fashion shopping offers a lot too.
 For example, the stock availability efficiency which comes with e-Commerce.

 When someone buys a product in-store, the staff have to re-stock the shelf.
 With online selling, your order to delivery system manages this automatically.
 You only restock when it alerts you stock is low.

 When you launch new products in your online store, you update the product information system and set the stock level.
 Then, it sells itself until the stock runs out.
 Easy.